 If you do not yet have access to CourseWorks:

 Please send your fall textbook information to Erin (emm2346), and she will enter it for you.

 You'll also likely want desk copies for at least some of your TAs.
-The process for ordering them may differ depending on the publisher of your book, but generally if you search for your book's ISBN on its publisher's website, you'll find a link for "instructor information," or contact info for your local representative.
-If you reach out to that rep and give them the info on your course and the department's address, they should send you your desk copies with plenty of time to distribute them to your TAs before the semester starts.
+The process for ordering them may differ depending on the publisher of your book, but generally if you search for your book's ISBN on its publisher's website, you'll find a link for "instructor information," or contact information for your local representative.
+If you reach out to that representative and give them the information on your course and the department's address, they should send you your desk copies with plenty of time to distribute them to your TAs before the semester starts.